hdc-arizona/cfgConf/user-study-instructions.md

 Now, produce the drawing with all functions collapsed except the functions containing the loops and the function with the name `__kmpc_fork_call`.

 ## Thank you
 Thats it!.
 We are done with the tasks.
 Thank you for giving your valuable time for the evaluation of _CFGConf_.
 Please do not forget to send us your output JSON files and provide your feedback in the survey.
-You can copy your JSON files to the indvidual task folders in the `output` folder.
+You can copy your JSON files to the indvidual task folders in the `output` folder and email us.
 You can access the survey [here](https://forms.gle/ekdPBt7FkVEF8doW8).
 Looking forward to your valuable feedback.